 Since smart consumption tracking doesn't rely on self-reported data, it minimizes the biases that can skew the true picture of what is happening.
 “We get real-time feedback as the products are being used,” said Kerry Azelton, Associate Research Fellow, The Clorox Company, in the case study mentioned above.
 “The data we get back is 10 to 100 times more reliable than anything we get in any other tests.”

 Passive consumer usage tracking means fewer demands on consumers to participate in a market research study.
 This non-intrusive market research method can be set up once and then collect continuous insights for a broader range of use cases.

 #3: Larger data set

-Get more out of each study with a larger data set.
-Some research managers feel observing behavior data gets them 1.5 times the amount of data compared to traditional ethnographies and IHUTs.
-This allows for deeper insights and ideas for a more robust innovation pipeline or improved messaging.
-In one example, a manufacturer of fabric softener discovered that some consumers didn’t fully understand the difference between fabric softener and detergent and that some consumers chose to use fabric softener for on-the-go occasions such as a car freshener!
+Get more data and get it in real time.
+For instance, the Adrich platform provides over a dozen points of consumption data measurement for deeper insights and ideas for a more robust innovation pipeline or improved messaging.
+In one example, a fabric softener manufacturer discovered that some consumers didn’t fully understand the difference between fabric softener and detergent and chose to use fabric softener for on-the-go occasions, such as a car freshener!